Skip to main content

 Erbausschlagung·Beerdigungskosten·Bestattungspflicht·Nachlassverbindlichkeiten

-Do I have to pay funeral costs if I disclaim the inheritance?
+Do I have to pay funeral costs if I renounce the inheritance?

-The costs of burying the Erblasser (testator) are borne by the Erbe.
-The rule is clear.
-If you disclaim, you are treated as if you had never inherited.
-The estate liability then falls on whoever actually becomes Erbe.
+Under § 1968 BGB, the heir bears the costs of the Erblasser's (deceased's) burial.
+If you renounce, you are treated as if you had never inherited; the Nachlassverbindlichkeit then falls on whoever actually becomes heir.

 3. Parents